CentreForDigitalHumanities/I-analyzer/README.md

 ```
 yarn postinstall
 ```
-4. Create the file `backend/ianalyzer/config.py` (see `backend/ianalyzer/default-config.py`). `ianalyzer/config.py` is included in .gitignore and thus not cloned to your machine.
+4. Create the file `backend/ianalyzer/settings_local.py`.`ianalyzer/settings_local.py` is included in .gitignore and thus not cloned to your machine.
 The variable `CORPORA` specifies which corpora are available, and the path of the corpus module.
 See instructions of adding corpora below.
-Note that `config.py` should include the `CSRF_` settings for the front- and backend to communicate (in particular, PUTs and POSTs and the like shall not work without them).
+Note that `settings_local.py` should include the `CSRF_` settings for the front- and backend to communicate (in particular, PUTs and POSTs and the like shall not work without them).
 5. Go to `/backend`.
 See instructions below for Python package installation and dependency management.
 6. Set up your configuration file. `default_config.py` contains some reasonable defaults.
 If you are working with the csv download functionality, be sure to update the csv path to the absolute path to backend/api/csv_files.
 7. Create a MySQL database through logging into MySQL through the shell.
 Create a user that has all permissions.
 You need to set up in config.py the database user and password (SQLALCHEMY_DATABASE_URI='mysql://username:password@localhost:3306/databasename').